Irthing Gorge

 Irthing Gorge is a Site of Special Scientific Interest on the border between the counties of Northumberland and Cumbria, in England.
 It is located on the south-western boundary of Northumberland National Park where the River Irthing flows near the village of Gilsland.
-This protected has an exceptional mixture of habitats, including hillside woodland, seepage areas and bare rock.
+This protected area has an exceptional mixture of habitats, including hillside woodland, seepage areas and bare rock.
 The gorge here cuts through moorland.

 Details

 This protected area supports exceptional upland gorge woodland with silver birch and downy birch occurring on higher rockier ground.
 Yew trees occur on cliff ledges.
 Ash, sessile oak, wych elm and hazel dominate the lower slopes.
 Moss species include Mnium hornum and Dicranum majus.
 Several fern species have been recorded from rock faces including Cystopteris fragilis, Asplenium viride and Polystichum aculeatum.
 Lichen species recorded here include Lepraria membranacea and Cystocoleus niger.

 Plant species in damp seepage areas include limestone bedstraw, yellow saxifrage and the insectivorous plant called butterwort.
 The variegated horsetail has also been recorded here.

 Red squirrels and badgers have been recorded in this gorge.
 The project Red Squirrels United monitored grey squirrels and red squirrels in Irthing gorge between 2016 and 2020.